Ipsa1504/AI-Career-Forge/README.md

 ## License 📄
 This project is licensed under the MIT License.
 See the `LICENSE` file for details (if one is created, otherwise assume MIT).

-## Contact 📧
-For questions or support, please reach out to [sushilpatel5113@gmail.com](mailto:sushilpatel5113@gmail.com).

----

-Made with ❤️ by @sushil930.